elliotjreed/elliotjreed/blog/2022-04-22 install mariadb on ubuntu and allow remote access.md

-# Install MariaBD (MySQL) on Ubuntu 20.04 or 22.04 and allow remote access
+# Install MariaBD (MySQL) on Ubuntu 20.04 to 22.04 and allow remote access

 The following assumes you are logged in as the `root` user on your system.